 The History of The Religious Exemption

-The religious exemption emanates from both the US and State Constitutions (sanctifying the freedom of religion) when the mandate is imposed by a government entity, or from Title VII of the Civil Rights Act of 1964, as well as similar state and local laws, when the mandate is imposed by a private employer.
+The religious exemption emanates from both the US and State Constitutions (sanctifying the freedom of religion) when the mandate is imposed by a government entity, or from Title VII of the Civil Rights Act of 1964, as well as similar state and local laws when the mandate is imposed by a private employer.
 These laws fully respect the freedom of religious faith, and require employers to accommodate these beliefs and practices, unless doing so would create an undue burden on the employer.
-As applied to vaccine mandates, consensus is beginning to emerge about the extent to which a claimed religious exemption must be accepted, and the nature of the accommodation an employer must provide if an employee refuses to be vaccinated on this basis.
+As applied to vaccine mandates, the consensus is beginning to emerge about the extent to which a claimed religious exemption must be accepted, and the nature of the accommodation an employer must provide if an employee refuses to be vaccinated on this basis.